jairov4/dreamboot/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/9oarh2rflxfqdmf8?svg=true)](https://ci.appveyor.com/project/jairov4/dreamboot)

 I wrote this application to enable easy image writing to a disk device.
 I was in trouble because my Intel Atom based tablet (Teclast X98) was bricked.
-It was running to BIOS but I was unable to install any OS due to I loss my droidboot (android fastboot) partition.
+It was running to BIOS but I was unable to install any OS due to I loss my droidboot (android fastboot) partition, but I was still able to boot UEFI simple applications.
 I wrote this app to write a prepared image of first sectors of the disk containing the pre-created GPT partition table and partitions with contents including the droidboot image.

 A simple UEFI application that can:
 * be compiled on either on Windows or Linux (using Visual Studio 2015 or MinGW-w64).